Surprising Health Benefits of Shakarkand or Sweet Potato

 Table of Contents

 Sweet Potato, which we call Shakarkand in India, is one root vegetable which is visible in the local market.
-Dietitian Avni says this vegetable which is orange and yellow in appearance has several health benefits to offer.
+Dietician Avni says this vegetable which is orange and yellow in appearance has several health benefits to offer.
 However, certain factors also need to be kept in mind while you eat Shakarkand.
-This blog by Delhi’s top Dietitian Avni Kaul shares the health benefits of sweet potatoes.
+This blog by Delhi’s top Dietician Avni Kaul shares the health benefits of sweet potatoes.

 Manages blood pressure